cmharlow/rialto-wiki/Web-App-Data-Requirements.md

   - faculty

 # Visualizations
   - given agent, heat map of the world with color coding on countries to indicate frequency of collaboration.
+This is determined by looking at the countries in the addresses shown for co-authors of that agent's publications.
+Questions: (1) Is an agent an aggregative thing (i.e. can it be a department, a school, a single person, all of Stanford)?
+(2) Can we filter the publications used to create the heatmap by date range?
   - network visualization, showing institutions as nodes, with lines connecting the institutions represented by all co-authors of projects or works.
 The size of the nodes is determined by the number of authors at that institution.